Fluctuating hydrodynamics of dilute electrolyte solutions: systematic perturbation calculation of effective transport coefficients governing large-scale dynamics: Calculation and Results

 The $\Lambda$-sensitive terms in Eqs.~(\ref{Leff11})--(\ref{Leff12}) can be absorbed into the renormalized mean diffusion coefficients $D_{\rm R}$ and the asymmetry coefficient $\gamma_{\rm R}$.
 This observation has been pointed out previously\cite{Peraud2017,Donev2019}.
+Note that the renormalization of the diffusion coefficient due to the fluid velocity is not unique to electrolyte solutions, but is necessary for non-ionic solutions \cite{Bedeaux1974,Mazur1974}.
 At the one-loop level, they are given by

+One can interpret the second term of Eq.~(\ref{D_R}) as the contribution analogous to the Stokes-Einstein diffusivity which stems from the drag force on the ions due to the fluid flow; one obtains $T\Lambda/(3\pi^2\eta_0)=T/(6\pi\eta_0 a)$ with $a$ being the length comparable with the ionic radii if setting $\Lambda=\pi/2a$.
+However, the equality $\Lambda=\pi/2a$ should not be taken too seriously for the following two reasons. (i) Strictly speaking, the Stokes-Einstein diffusivity cannot be applied to such small objects as ions (although the analogous drag force on the ions due to the fluid flow should exist). (ii)Furthermore, the cut-off wavenumber $\Lambda$, up to which the continuum description (Diffusion equation and Stokes equation) are assumed to be valid, should be considerably smaller than $a^{-1}$.

 In terms of these renormalized coefficients, we can rewrite Eqs.~(\ref{Leff11})--(\ref{Leff12}) as